AmjadYa/meej.ca/src/data/project/project2.md

 ## Summary

-In the summer of 2023, I had to build a robot that could navigate an obstacle course, collect coins off the ground, and complete laps for points - with no human interference.
+In the summer of 2023, I had to build a robot that could navigate an obstacle course, collect coins off the ground and complete laps for points - with no human interference.
 Since we thought things weren't hard enough, our team was **one of two** to implement a zipline mechanism to short-cut a part of the course.

 We split the work up into three disciplines: Electrical, Hardware and Software and progressively integrated components together.